-- The PICOQC of an audit firm stipulated in the firm's internal rules that even if fees received from a single client accounted for 15% of the firm's total revenues for two consecutive years, if it fell to less than 15% in the third year, the firm could avoid the application of the Safeguard.
+The PICOQC of an audit firm stipulated in the firm's internal rules that even if fees received from a single client accounted for 15% of the firm's total revenues for two consecutive years, if it fell to less than 15% in the third year, the firm could avoid the application of the Safeguard.
 This rule did not correctly reflect the "Guideline for Independence."
-(Quality Control Standards Committee Statement No. 1, paragraphs 15-16) - The PICOQC of an audit firm only stipulated the prohibition of trading of regulated securities of clients in the internal rules "Regulations for Preventing Insider Trading," and prohibited the provision of excessive entertainment and gifts to clients in the internal rules "Code of Conduct."
-The firm did not establish internal rules that comprehensively secured the independence of the firm.

-(Quality Control Standards Committee Statement No. 1, paragraphs 15-16)
+(Quality Control Standards Committee Statement No. 1, paragraphs 15 and 16)